awsles/CloudRoles/README.md

 ## Optional Roles
-In addition to the mandatory roles, there are roles which should also be included in many, if not most, circumstances.
+In addition to the above roles, there are roles which may also be included in many circumstances as needed.
 Some roles may only be suitable for certain applications (e.g., "Cloud Data Scientist" role).
 These are: